The adorable Pembroke Welsh Corgi temperament will draw you in from the moment you first encounter him.

 He's A Barker

-One thing you have to know right up front about the Pembroke Welsh Corgi, in particular, is that he's a barker.
+One thing you have to know right up front about the Pembroke Welsh Corgi is that he's a barker.

 He will bark at anything and everything that crosses his path.
 If this is going to annoy you, then this is not the dog for you.

-You may be able to train him to only use his bark when necessary, but you should be aware of this tendency in case you aren't able to catch it early enough to nip it in the bud.
+You may be able to train him to only use his bark when necessary, but you should be aware of this tendency in case you aren't able to catch it early enough to nip it in the bud from the get-go.

 Watch Him Around Children